IgorBermude/IgorBermude/README.md

 ## Hi there
-# I'm Igor Bermude Severnini - Desenvolvedor 🤝
+# I'm Igor Bermude Severnini - Dev 🤝

 I'm a software Software Engineer and Information Systems student at IFES.
 Welcome to my profile.